 These epistles are the strongest evidence of the unequivocal rejection of gays for intolerant christians.
 It is not only the vengeful, and to some extent cruel God of the jewish Old Testamen that rejects gay peoplet, but also the kind and merciful god of the christian New Testament.
 A rejection which carries the maximum sentence, to be set apart from the kingdom of god.

 Corinthians 6.9-10: “Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate [μαλακοῖς (malakois)], nor homosexuals [ἀρσενοκοῖται (arsenokoitai)]” (New American Standard Bible)

 St. Paul, Malakois and Arsenokoitai

-Homosexuality does not exist then.
+Homosexuality does not exist then

-Pagan rituals and sexual mores
+Pagan rituals and sexual customs